yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Customizing/Hardware/Serial_Console.rst

 A great source for RS232-TTL convertors is in cell phone serial cables.
 Most cell phones need this same circuit to level-up for connection to a PC's serial port.
 Many people already have such a cable laying around, or can buy one fairly cheap.
 It is much easier than building the necessary circuit yourself.

 If you open up the cell phone cable's serial port casing and see a MAX### chip, it's probably the cable you need.
-One known chip is a MAX323 (yes, 323).
+One known chip is a MAX323 (yes, 323, the original MAX232 is a 5V device and we need 3.3V here).

 If you've found a good cell phone cable to use, you merely need to determine which wires are the VCC, GND, TX, and RX connections.
 Usually the VCC is red and the GND is black, but the other colors may vary (though blue and orange are common).
 There should be no need to modify the PCB embedded in the cable.